 Mental illnesses constitute some of the most serious, unrecognized, and under-reported health problems in the United States and around the world.
-As part of an international effort to reduce stigma and discrimination, The Rosalynn Carter Fellowships for Mental Health Journalism provide stipends to journalists from the United States, Romania, and Colombia — and previously in South Africa, and New Zealand — to report on topics related to mental health or mental illnesses.
+As part of an international effort to reduce stigma and discrimination, The Rosalynn Carter Fellowships for Mental Health Journalism provide stipends to journalists from the United States and Colombia — and previously in Romania, South Africa, and New Zealand — to report on topics related to mental health or mental illnesses.
 The goals of the fellowships are to:

-Applications for the 2014-15 fellowship year should be submitted no later than Monday, April 14, 2014.
+Applications for the 2015-2016 fellowship year should be submitted no later than Friday, April 17, 2015.